Characterization and Representation of Weighted Core Inverse of Matrices: One-sided weighted core and dual core inverse

-is called $N$-weighted dual core inverse of of $A$ and denoted by $A^{N,\core}$. \end{definition} For example, consider $A= $, $N= $.
-We can easily verify that the matrix $X= $ satisfy the conditions of Definition \ref{ncore}.\\ Likewise Proposition \ref{pro2.2}, the following result. \begin{proposition} For any matrix $A \in \mathbb{C}^{n \times n}$.
-If the matrix $X\in A\{8,9\}$, then $X\in A\{1,2\}$. \end{proposition} The next theorem is proved for the uniqueness of the $N$-weighted dual core inverse. \begin{theorem} Let $N\in \cnn$ be a hermitian invertible matrix and $A \in \cnn$ with $ind(A)=1$.
-Then the $N$-weighted dual core inverse of of $A$ is unique. \end{theorem} \begin{proof} Suppose there exist two $N$-weighted dual core inverses say $X$ and $Y$.
+The next theorem shows the uniqueness of the $N$-weighted dual core inverse. \begin{theorem} Let $N\in \cnn$ be a hermitian invertible matrix and $A \in \cnn$.
+Then the $N$-weighted dual core inverse of $A$ is unique. \end{theorem} \begin{proof} Suppose there exist two $N$-weighted dual core inverses {of $A$} say $X$ and $Y$.
 Then applying Proposition \ref{pro2.5}, we obtain